rstudio/bookdown.org/content/archive/internal/sveinungarnesen78-bookdown-goodloser.md

 ---
-title: "The Good Loser – Analysis of Conjoint Experiment"
+title: "The Good Loser – Results from Three Survey Experiments"
 author: "sveinungarnesen78"
-date: "2019-02-06T21:10:19Z"
+date: "2019-03-28T18:38:49Z"
+tags: [Conference]
 link: "https://bookdown.org/sveinungarnesen78/Bookdown-goodloser/"
-length_weight: "24.8%"
+length_weight: "38.4%"
 pinned: false
 ---

-The Good Loser – Analysis of Conjoint Experiment [...]
-This is the analysis report for the conjoint experiment of the Good Loser Project by Peter Esaiasson, Hannah Werner, and Sveinung Arnesen.
-The experiment was fielded in Norway during the fall of 2018 through the 13th wave of Norwegian Citizen Panel (NCP).
-The NCP is a research-purpose internet panel with over 6000 active participants.
-It is based on a probability sample of the general Norwegian population above the age of 18 drawn from the Norwegian National Registry.
-The survey is based on a online questionnaire with postal recruitment. ...
+The Good Loser – Results from Three Survey Experiments [...]
+This is the analysis report for the Good Loser Project by Peter Esaiasson, Hannah Werner, and Sveinung Arnesen.
+The study comprises three survey embedded experiments; one video vignette experiment in Norway, one text vignette experiment in Sweden, and one conjoint experiment in Norway.
+The study has been presented at the Barcelona-Gothenburg-Bergen workshop on Experiments in Political Science in 2018, and will be presented at the 2019 Conference of the Midwestern Political Science Association in Chicago, USA.
+About Study I – Swedish  ...